 3. For additive-averaging mixing of object colours, as in spinning-disc mixture (ideal): optimal orange-red, green and violet-blue

-Using monochromatic lights would be a very energy-inefficient way of creating colour on a computer screen.
+400 nm and 700 nm lights have low brightness for their physical energy, so using these monochromatic lights would be a very energy-inefficient way of creating colour on a computer screen.
 The primaries used on monitors are chosen as a compromise between an acceptably broad gamut on the one hand and energy efficiency on the other.
 The compromise that is chosen varies greatly among different manufacturers, particularly for laptop screens where energy efficiency directly impacts on battery life.
 Figure 4.1.2 shows a standard colour space called sRGB as a representative RGB gamut.
 Laptop screens may have a smaller or larger gamut than sRGB.

 Surfaces that reflect monochromatic light would be extremely dark in appearance and thus completely ineffective for additive processes such as spinning discs, which involve averaging of light stimuli over an area.
 Here the biggest gamuts in theory would be obtained from orange-red, yellow-green, and violet-blue optimal colours, each completely reflecting about a third of the spectrum, and completely absorbing the rest.
 In the mid-nineteenth century James Clerk Maxwell approximated these colours in his spinning disc experiments using the pigments vermilion, emerald green and ultramarine.
 Beside actual pigments the theoretical optimal colour primaries would be extremely high-chroma and fluorent (fluorescent-looking), closely resembling the RGB screen primaries in the second disc in Fig. 4.1.2.